Additive Writes Become Logit Contributions

 - Sort components by DLA magnitude to find the biggest contributors.

-This is how researchers first identified which heads to study in the IOI circuit analysis.
-The Name Mover heads (9.9, 10.0, 9.6) had the largest positive DLA for the indirect object token, immediately flagging them as the most important components for this task [4]Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small
+In the indirect object identification (IOI) analysis, the Name Mover heads (9.9, 10.0, 9.6) had the largest positive DLA for the correct name, narrowing 144 candidate heads to a small set for further study [4]Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small

 Wang, K., Variengien, A., Conmy, A., et al.